 In our morning reading: Lincoln Michel interviewed Henry Hoke, talking music with Oxbow, and more.

 It’s June, and we’re in a pensive mood.
 Sometimes that can mean thinking about questions of nature, society, and isolation; sometimes it means considering questions of art, artistic intent, and how we view ourselves.
 Here are ten recommendations for the month that cover a wide thematic ground, and might well leave you thinking about the ways you and others interact with the world, both natural and built.

-In our afternoon reading: a playlist from Henry Hoke, an interview with Adrian Tomine, and more.
+In our afternoon reading: new writing by Henry Hoke, a playlist from Dan Chaon, and more.

-In our afternoon reading: a review of Brandon Hobson’s new novel, an interview with Mogwai, and more.
+In our afternoon reading: a review of Henry Hoke’s new book, talking fiction with Monica Byrne, and more.

-In our morning reading: thoughts on John Hornor Jacobs’s forthcoming book, new writing from Henry Hoke, and more.
+In our morning reading: new writing by Henry Hoke, the case for bookstore tourism, and more.